 This has to be done for the 'functional goals related to implementation', for 'ensuring compliance with the post-closure goals' and for 'goals related to 'operational' issues during implementation' mentioned above.
-This results in a large number of functions and characteristics, too many to discuss them all in this document.
+This results in a large number of functions and characteristics, too many to discuss all of them in this document.

-As an example, the goal of 'construction of underground openings' is broken down into different functions / tasks31, e.g.:
+As an example, the goal of 'construction of underground openings' is broken down into different functions / tasks33, e.g.:

-- · excavation of the rock (loosening of the rock in the cross-section and removal of the rock), - installation of the rock support, - construction of the tunnel lining, - installation of the carriage way, - installation of the equipment (cables, light, sensors, ...), - commissioning of the underground opening (testing, ...).
+- excavation of the rock (loosening of the rock in the cross-section and removal of the rock), - installation of the rock support, - construction of the tunnel lining, - installation of the carriage way, - installation of the equipment (cables, light, sensors, ...), - commissioning of the underground opening (testing, ...).

-with the characteristics related to these tasks / activities being e.g., safety, environmental impact, accuracy, reliability, possibility for correction, flexibility to adapt, cost effectiveness, etc.
+with the characteristics related to these tasks / activities being related e.g.to, safety, environmental impact, accuracy, reliability, possibility for correction, flexibility to adapt, cost effectiveness, etc.